FireJuun/fhir_at_rest/README.md

 ## More FHIR functionality in Flutter

 This project builds upon work done in the basic FHIR package: https://github.com/Dokotela/fhir.
 It is designed to allow easier RESTful requests to FHIR APIs.
 Most of the basic requests are described on the [RESTful API](https://www.hl7.org/fhir/http.html) page of [HL7 FHIR](http://hl7.org/fhir/), or on the page for [Search parameters](https://www.hl7.org/fhir/search.html).
+Not all search parameters are yet implemented.

 ## It's not complicated, but it is detailed